appsody/website/content/docs/using-appsody/cli-commands.md

 Adds stack information into an Appsody repository.

-Adds stack information to a new or existing Appsody repository, specified by the <repo-name> argument.
+Adds stack information to a new or existing Appsody repository, specified by the <repo-name/> argument.
 This enables you to share your stack with others.

 The updated repository index file is created in  ~/.appsody/stacks/dev.local directory.